Revitalise Capital Campaign

 An opportunity to create a new, transformational hotel for Revitalise guests and their carers.

-The centre will help more of the estimated 6.8 million unpaid carers in the UK and those who depend upon them.
+If funding can be secured and the contract agreed, this centre will help more of the estimated 6.8 million unpaid carers in the UK and those who depend upon them.
 It will re-imagine the choice, quality and accessibility of a truly ‘revitalising holiday.’

 A game-changing destination: the Elms sits in nine acres of grounds, nestled within the breath taking Malvern Hills, near the picturesque village of Abberley in Worcestershire.
 At the heart of the site lies an elegant Grade II listed mansion in the Queen Anne style, dating back to 1710.
 The site has been extensively remodelled and has been used most recently as a luxury spa hotel.